 The Undergraduate Business Symposium is one of the oldest and largest student-run career development events in the nation.
 It serves as the premier opportunity for companies to establish or strengthen their recruiting brands and presence within the UNC Kenan-Flagler Business School community, while connecting with some of the nation’s top undergraduate candidates.
 If you are an undergraduate student in the business school, you can meet with companies to explore internship and full-time positions.
-The symposium also gives you the chance to network, participate in industry-specific programs that match students and companies with mutual interests, and explore diversity and inclusion programming.

 The Crash Campaign is an annual event for students to gain real-world experience, develop professional connections and help local businesses and non-profits with various PR, marketing and business problems.
 As a student participant, you have 24 hours to devise and present a solution to a panel of judges from the UNC School of Media and Journalism as well as from leading marketing firms.